Norwegian Cruise Line

 British Columbia is a province located on the west coast of Canada.
 British Columbia is also a component of the Pacific Northwest, along with the U.S. states of Oregon and Washington.
 The capital of British Columbia is Victoria, the fifteenth-largest metropolitan region in Canada, named for the Queen who created the Colony of British Columbia.
 British Columbia's economy is largely resource-based.
 It is the endpoint of transcontinental railways and the site of major Pacific ports that enable international trade.
 Though less than 5% of its vast 944,735 km2 (364,764 sq mi) land is arable, the province is agriculturally rich (particularly in the Fraser and Okanagan valleys) because of milder weather near the coast and in certain sheltered southern valleys.
 Its climate encourages outdoor recreation and tourism, though its economic mainstay has long been resource extraction, principally logging, farming, and mining.
 Vancouver, the province's largest city and metropolitan area, also serves as the headquarters of many of the western-based natural resource companies.
 It also benefits from a strong housing market and a per capita income well above the national average.
 While the coast of B.C. and certain valleys in the south-central part of the province have mild weather, the majority of B.C.'s land mass experiences a cold-winter-temperate climate similar to that of the rest of Canada.
 The Northern Interior region has a subarctic climate with very cold winters.

-Super Bowl Party Cruise Travel Representative, has a tremendous reputation for quality, service, and very competitive pricing for ALL of your travel needs.
+Cruise Planners, an American Express Travel Representative, has a tremendous reputation for quality, service, and very competitive pricing for ALL your travel needs.
 Cruise Planners travel advisors will help you discover exciting adventures around the world.
 From cruises to land tours and completely packaged vacations, we specialize in all types of travel and will create an unforgettable vacation just for you.